LibraryOfCongress/coding-standards/python/README.md

     and should be run on every file before committing.
 Note that while Black only runs on Python 3, it can format Python 2 code when it does so.

-We are intentionally leaving both with their default configuration — `.editorconfig` will be honored for indentation and whitespace — but if your project has local deviations from PEP-8 you can create a top-level `setup.cfg` file with local configuration.
-For example, if you wanted to relax the maximum line length requirement this value would affect [`flake8`][flake8]'s reports:
+Since all of these tools honor `.editorconfig` we are avoiding duplicating the indentation and whitespace settings in the other tools.

-    [pycodestyle]
+Additional configuration for tools should be stored in tool-specific files (e.g.
-    max-line-length=110
+`.isort.cfg` or `.flake8`) or collected in a top-level `setup.cfg` but not both to avoid needing to synchronize updates.

-Similarly, [`isort`][isort] can also be configured using `setup.cfg` — in this example, to change the default section for unknown libraries or to add a known first-part
+For convenience, this repository has examples which follow Black's conventions for formatting and line-length (88 vs. 80 characters).
+These are intended as a starting point for other project-level customization — for example, [`isort`][isort] can be configured to change the default section for unknown libraries or to add a known first-part namespace following the PEP-8
-namespace:
+recommendations:

     [isort]
     default_section=THIRDPARTY